rcsb/py-rcsbsearchapi/README.md

 query finds symmetric dimers having a twofold rotation with the DNA-binding domain of a heat-shock transcription factor.

-    from rcsbsearch import TextQuery
+    from rcsbsearchapi import TextQuery
-    from rcsbsearch import rcsb_attributes as attrs
+    from rcsbsearchapi import rcsb_attributes as attrs

     # Create terminals for each query
     q1 = TextQuery('"heat-shock transcription factor"')